YonatanAhituv/discord-role-bot/readme.md

 and even an anonymous complaints system.

 ### How do I use it?
-It's uses discord.py version 0.16.12, and works like any other python script, so feel free to run it on Heroku, or on your own home server.
+It's uses the latest version of discord.py, and works like any other python script, so feel free to run it on Heroku, or on your own home server.
 #### What about the JSON?
 There are instructions on how to use the JSON in the example.json file